-Chang'e-4 (嫦娥四号) and Yutu-2 (玉兔二) are the world’s first lander and rover missions to the Moon’s far side.
-In December 2018, they landed within the South Pole-Aitken basin, where an ancient lunar impact may have exposed the Moon’s mantle.
+China's Chang'e-4 (嫦娥四号) mission delivered a landing platform and a rover named Yutu-2 (玉兔二) to the Moon's far side—the first mission there by any country.
+Chang'e-4 landed in Von Kármán crater, within the Moon's South Pole-Aitken basin, in December 2018.
+An ancient lunar impact there may have exposed the Moon’s mantle.
 By studying this region directly, scientists will learn more about the early solar system and Earth.
 The mission also demonstrates the feasibility of future human and robotic far side missions.

 The Moon’s quiet, airless far side makes it one of the best places in the inner solar system for science applications like radio astronomy.
 But missions there require a relay satellite, since the far side never faces Earth.
 China launched the Queqiao relay satellite with two SmallSats, Longjiang-1 and 2, in May 2018.

 Chang’e-4 and Yutu-2 are continuing to conduct science operations.
 Both vehicles power down during the 2-week lunar night, when temperatures plummet to -173 degrees Celsius (280 degrees Fahrenheit), to avoid damanging their instruments.
 They must also sleep when the Sun is directly overhead to avoid overheating.

 Chang'e-4 imaged the Yutu-2 rover in early January 2019 using its Terrain Camera (TCAM).

 The base image is a simulated view of the farside of the Moon using Kaguya topographic data and Clementine images.
 The overlay shows landmarks useful in locating the Chang’e-4 landing site inside Von Kármán crater.

 A render of the Chang’e-4 lander on the lunar far side.